Behavior & Limits

 Kubernetes / On-Prem

-- The controller creates a Kubernetes Deployment with one replica.
+- The controller creates a Kubernetes DaemonSet.

 - The pod restart policy is